Moshe Lax: Business career

 When his father died in 2008, Lax inherited his vast debts.
 Lax was sued by the estate's creditors, who alleged in court that Lax had used shell companies to hide the estate's assets, and that he attempted to extort them and other members of the Orthodox Jewish community into giving up on the debts.
 The lawsuit was eventually settled.
 Lax was also the subject of several other lawsuits, many of which regarded unpaid debts and legal fees.

 In 2017, Lax opened a two-story fashion gallery on Fifth Avenue in New York.
 The opening was attended by Tiffany Trump, Kimberly Guilfoyle and Lax's landlord Eliot Spitzer.

 In August 2018, the U.S. Department of Justice (DOJ) sued Lax for the payment of $60 million worth of taxes.
 The DOJ alleged that Lax, his father and his sister Zlaty Schwartz conducted complex fake transactions in order to fraudulently evade taxes.

-Association with Ivanka and Donald Trump

-Lax was Ivanka Trump's business partner for licensing her name in jewelry, and he helped her open an Upper East Side boutique in 2007.
-Lax became a friend of Ivanka Trump, her father Donald Trump and their family, and was invited to attend Donald Trump's 2016 election victory party and inauguration.
+Lax was initially a business partner with Ivanka Trump, helping her with the licensing of her name in the jewelry industry.
+They opened a store together in 2007.
+Lax then became close friends with Ivanka and her family, even attending Donald Trump's election victory party and inauguration.
+Despite some financial and legal issues, their business relationship continued until 2017, with Lax holding the position of chairman for Ivanka Trump Fine Jewelry.
+Ivanka also owned a portion of Lax's company at one point.

-The business relationship between Lax and Ivanka Trump continued even after Lax's company defaulted on several payments in 2011, entangled Ivanka Trump in a legal dispute with another diamond dealer (which Lax lost in 2015), and continued to have other legal problems.
-Lax was listed as chairman of Ivanka Trump Fine Jewelry until 2017, and she at one point owned part of his company.